Entanglement and quantum tomography with top quarks at the LHC: Conclusions and outlook

 From the high-energy perspective, a natural and intriguing continuation of this work is the exploration of new physics beyond the standard model through its possible effects on the quantum state of the $t\bar{t}$ pair, measurable through quantum tomography, or even through a modification of the concept of entanglement itself.

 Another line of research is the extension of the present study to other existing high-energy colliders, such as the Tevatron.
-In this respect, a very interesting perspective for the future is provided by the Future Circular Collider (FCC) \cite{Benedikt2020}, where $t\bar{t}$ pairs will be produced from the collision of positron-electron ($e^{+}e^{-}$) pairs.
+In this respect, a very interesting perspective for the future is provided by the Future Circular Collider (FCC)~\cite{Benedikt2020}, where $t\bar{t}$ pairs will be produced from the collision of positron-electron ($e^{+}e^{-}$) pairs.
 The possibility of controlling the spin degrees of freedom of the initial $e^{+}e^{-}$ state makes the FCC a very rich and promising system.

 Finally, the techniques developed in this work can be exported to the study of entanglement in other high-energy processes involving qubits and/or qutrits (as, for instance, massive spin-$1$ particles like the electroweak bosons $W^{\pm},Z^0$).
-One thing is sure: the high-energy physics environment is an extremely interesting arena for quantum information theory.
+One thing is sure: the high-energy physics environment is an extremely interesting arena for the study of quantum information theory and other fundamental aspects of quantum mechanics.

 \acknowledgements

 We thank J. J. Garc\'ia-Ripoll, F. Sols, Y. Rozen, Y. Shadmi and Y. Soreq for valuable comments and discussions, and for reviewing this work.
 We thank Y. Cohen, Y. Weiss, G. Durieux, T. Kitahara and G. Sierra for useful discussions.
 This research was supported by a grant from the United States-Israel Binational Science Foundation (BSF), Jerusalem, Israel, by a grant from the Israel Science Foundation (ISF), and by grant FIS2017-84368-P from Spain's MINECO.